-- 17. Existing controls on quashing orders: It should also be noted that there are already limitations on a court's ability to grant a quashing order.
+- 15. Existing controls on quashing orders: It should also be noted that there are already limitations on a court's ability to grant a quashing order.
 For example, s31(2A) Senior Courts Act 1981 ('SCA') requires the High Court to refuse a remedy if it appears highly likely that the outcome for the applicant would not have been substantially different if the public authority had not acted unlawfully (unless there are reasons of exceptional public interest).
 S31(6) SCA 1981 also allows the Court to refuse relief on grounds of undue delay 'if it considers that the granting of the relief sought would be likely to cause substantial hardship to, or substantially prejudice the rights of, any person or would be detrimental to good administration.'
-Therefore, claimants' access to these orders is already regulated and further legislative action is not justified. - 18.
-Unjust criminalisation: The new s.29A(5) undermines a person's right to bring a collateral challenge following an illegal public act.
+Therefore, claimants' access to these orders is already regulated and further legislative action is not justified. - 16.
+Unjust criminalisation: The new s.29A(5) undermines a person's right to bring a collateral challenge where the government issues an unlawful statutory instrument.
 That subsection states that, 'Where...an impugned act is upheld by virtue of subsection (3) or (4), it is to be treated for all purposes as if its validity and force were, and always had been, unimpaired by the relevant defect.'
-Imagine that one of the statutory instruments issued by the Health Secretary during the coronavirus crisis which created imprisonable criminal offences was declared illegal by a court.
-If a court granted one of the new remedies, this subsection would make it as though that imprisonment were always legal.
+Imagine that one of the statutory instruments issued by the Health Secretary during the coronavirus crisis which created imprisonable criminal offences was declared unlawful by a court.
+If a court granted one of the new remedies, this subsection would make it as though that imprisonment was always legal.
 Therefore, a person could not argue in the magistrates or Crown Court that the statutory instrument was invalid as a defence because this subsection requires a judge to act as if it had been valid.
 As IRAL noted at 3.66 of its report: 'We readily acknowledge that the law would be in a radically defective state if such collateral challenges to the validity of administrative action were impossible.'
-We agree and believe that collateral challenges should be expressly preserved in the Bill. - 19.
-Contrary to IRAL recommendations: The power to issue quashing orders which only have prospective effect, or that have limited retrospective effect, is a power that goes beyond that which the Independent Review of Administrative Law (IRAL) Report recommended and as the chair of the Justice Committee (Sir Robert Neill) also suggested.
+We agree and believe that collateral challenges should be expressly preserved in the Bill. - 17.
+Contrary to IRAL recommendations: The power to issue quashing orders which only have prospective effect, or that have limited retrospective effect, is a power that goes beyond that which the Independent Review of Administrative Law (IRAL) Report recommended.
+The panel recommended only the introduction of suspended quashing orders.
+In addition, the panel made no recommendation about a presumption but favoured leaving these orders to judicial discretion.